-16 or more teams competing = top 16 teams advance (Sweet 16) then on to Awesome 8 and Fabulous 4 8 - 15 teams competing = top 8 teams advance (Awesome 8) then on to Fabulous 4
+16 or more teams competing = top 16 teams advance (Sweet 16) then on to Awesome 8 and Fabulous 4 8 - 15 teams competing = top 8 teams advance (Awesome 8) then on to Fabulous 4 to the State competition.

-There can be some adjustment in how far Bracket Play is extended.
-Larger regions send more than one team to the State competition.
 The scores (highest to lowest) would determine the ranking.
 However, remember that these readers are competitive and will want to know their rankings.
 It is advised to have a Championship round with the top four teams.